 There are three factors for the behavioral-result relationship:

 Performance Effort expectations:

 Refers to employee belief that working harder will lead to increased and/or positive work performance results.
-For example, if a person believes that work harder should lead to higher performance results, and he/she does not receive as expected, his/her work efforts may diminish in result of this.
+For example, if a person believes that work harder should lead to higher performance results, and he/she does not receive as expected, his/her work efforts may diminish as a result of this.

 Refers to employee belief that increased work performance will lead to positive rewards, such as tangible rewards like money or intangible rewards like (achievement or recognition).
 The performance reward is a strong indicator of how vital effective performance effort is in producing employee desired results.